yashsule19/R_project_Alzheimers_Patient/README.md

 # R_project_Alzheimers_Patient
-The following project is a part of coursework of the module "Statistical Data Analysis and Visualization" for the M.Sc.
-Data Science Course at the Nottingham Trent University.
+The following project is a part of coursework of the module "**Statistical Data Analysis and Visualization**" for the **M.Sc.
+Data Science** Course at the **Nottingham Trent University, Nottingham, England, United Kingdom**.
 - **Title**: Analysing and Visualizing Alzheimer’s Patient Dataset.

 ## Introduction